tran342/cloud-harmony-test/README.md

 ## Setup

-1. After checking out the source code run `pip install -r requirements.txt` to install dependencies
+1. After cloning the source code run `pip install -r requirements.txt` to install dependencies
 2. Run `sudo user_cgroups {user}` This will only give the user permissions to manage cgroups in his or her own sub-directories and process
 3. Run `python manage.py test` to run the test